[Back to Home Page]

 History

-I wrote the original BTc Encoder software (for dos) a few years back to provide a tool for people who were interested in using my BTc algorithm and one bit sound in their own projects.
+I wrote the original BTc Encoder software (for dos) in 2001 to provide a tool for people who were interested in using my BTc algorithm and one bit sound in their own projects.
 The original dos version encoder.exe is now obsolete and you are welcome to use it but I will no longer provide support for it or distribute it.

-BTc Sound Encoder 2.0 works with Win95, Win98, WinXP and probably Vistacide.
+BTc Sound Encoder 3.0 works with Win95, Win98, WinXP and probably Vista.

 It is Hippyware which means you can use it for free for personal or corporate use and you only pay me IF you choose.
 Payment is $10 USD or a postcard etc.

-The ZIP file below contains the BTc.exe main program file, windows help file, and five .WAV samples at differing bitrates.
+The ZIP file below contains the BTc.exe main program file, Windows help file, and a Sound Library file with 11 movie robot sounds.

 - end -